Courses with Ray Mears

-During this special one-off course exclusive to our anniversary year you will be guided by Ray Mears and Pinock Smith, an Algonquin Indian canoe builder whose knowledge has descended directly from the master canoe builders of the past.
+During this special course you will be guided by Pinock Smith, an Algonquin Indian canoe builder whose knowledge has descended directly from the master canoe builders of the past.
 He is featured in the Birch Bark Canoe episode of Ray Mears Bushcraft Survival Series 2 and together they will guide a small group of students through the entire process of building this truly beautiful and historic craft.
 During the course the group will all help to build one canoe.

 Join Ray Mears and Woodlore for an amazing course and an adventure of a lifetime.
 You will experience the bush in a way that is offered nowhere else.